Diplomacy and International Governance

 As old paradigms and models continue to expose their limitations, there has never been a greater need for a new understanding of how the international arena works.

 Our programmes have been designed to expose you to many different aspects of diplomacy and international governance.
-Experts from academia and industry will share their insights (and secrets, in some cases) to guide and support your own discoveries and learning.
+Experts from academia and industry will share their insights to guide and support your own discoveries and learning.

 We work alongside academic colleagues from across the University to ensure that you have a postgraduate experience of the highest quality.
 You will work collaboratively with academic staff and each other to enrich your studies and support local organisations in search of your subject expertise and advanced academic skills.